 Lessons from the Recovery Legacies of Frederick Douglass and Malcolm X

 Like Douglass, Malcolm X experienced trauma in childhood, which proceeded his substance use disorder.
-In his youth, Malcolm grew up in Omaha, Nebraska.
-He grew up in an environment of race riots and lynchings.
-His father was killed by the Klu Klux Klan, and his mother was placed in an asylum.
-Leaving a young Malcolm and his sibling to be placed in the child welfare system (Payne and Payne, 2020).
-If the ACE's test were available in Malcolm's youth, he would have scored high on childhood trauma exposure, a precursor to substance use disorders.
+Malcolm grew up in Omaha, Nebraska, in an environment of race riots and lynchings.
+The Ku Klux Klan killed his father, and his mother was placed in an asylum, leaving a young Malcolm and his sibling in the child welfare system (Payne and Payne, 2020).
+If the ACEs test had been available in Malcolm's youth, he would have scored high on childhood trauma exposure, a precursor to substance use disorders.

-Both Frederick Douglass and Malcolm X achieved long term recovery, although their pathways of recovery differed.
+Both Frederick Douglass and Malcolm X achieved long-term recovery, although their recovery pathways differed.
 Douglass's pathway of recovery was social protest.
-Refusing to continue to use a drug he believed was used to control the Africans who were enslaved.
-Malcolm X's recovery story began in prison and is often described as a quantum spiritual awakening.
-All the urges to use drugs were removed instantly (Haley, 1999).
+He refused to continue to use a drug he believed was used to control the enslaved Africans.
+Malcolm X's recovery story began in prison and is often described as a quantum spiritual awakening that instantly removed all urges to use drugs (Haley, 1999).

 Both men became advocates in recovery.
-Douglass was one of the founders of The Black Temperance movement.
-Malcolm fought for civil writes and started a program he called "Fishing For The Dead."
-The goal of this program was outreach to incarcerated African Americans to help them with recovery, employment, and to avoid future incarcerations (Haley, 1999).
+Douglass was one of the founders of the Black Temperance movement.
+Malcolm fought for civil rights and started a program called "Fishing for the Dead."
+This program aims to help incarcerated African Americans with recovery and employment and avoid future incarcerations (Haley, 1999).

 The recovery legacies of Frederick Douglass and Malcolm X offer three lessons:

 2. Advocacy can be a liberating force for African Americans in recovery.
 There is a famous 12-step slogan, "To keep it, you've got to give it away."
-In other words, one can maintain their own recovery by helping others.
+In other words, one can maintain recovery by helping others.
 Both Malcolm X and Frederick Douglass were advocates for African Americans in their recovery.
-One question to ask African American clients is: “How can the African American Community benefit from your recovery (Williams, 1993)?”
+Therefore, one question to ask African American clients is: "How can the African American Community benefit from your recovery (Williams, 1993)?"

-3. It is important to honor multiple pathways of recovery for African Americans.
+3. It is important to honor multiple recovery pathways for African Americans.
 Neither Douglass nor Malcolm X initiated recovery through a treatment facility.
-While many African American who initiate recovery through traditional treatment, other African Americans initiate and maintain recovery through 12-step recovery, faith-based recovery, medication-assisted recovery, solo recovery, dual recovery, rites of passages, and return to culture.
+While many African Americans initiate recovery through traditional treatment, other African Americans initiate and maintain recovery through 12-step recovery, faith-based recovery, medication-assisted recovery, solo recovery, dual recovery, rites of passages, and return to culture.

 About the author

-Mark Sanders, LCSW, CADC is Illinois state project manager for the Great Lakes ATTC, MHTTC, and PTTC.
-He is founder of Online Museum of African American Addictions Treatment and Recovery.
+Mark Sanders, LCSW, CADC, is Illinois state project manager for the Great Lakes ATTC, MHTTC, and PTTC.
+He is the founder of the Online Museum of African American Addictions Treatment and Recovery.